 Get into the Christmas spirit

-Christmas in London is a big deal, with happenings across town from November to January.
-Open-air ice rinks pop up at famous landmarks like the Tower of London, Somerset House, Hampton Court Palace and the Natural History Museum, and this year will see London’s first ever rooftop ice rink at Skylight in Tobacco Dock.
-Craft fairs and Christmas markets appear on the South Bank and at Greenwich, among other places, while festive lights spectacularly illuminate the classic central shopping zone around Oxford and Regent streets.
+Christmas in London is a big deal, with events across town from November to January.
+Open-air ice rinks pop up at famous landmarks like the Tower of London, Somerset House, Hampton Court Palace and the Natural History Museum, and 2018 sees the return of London’s first ever (and Europe’s only) rooftop ice rink at Skylight in Tobacco Dock.
+Craft fairs and Christmas markets appear on the South Bank and at Greenwich, among other places, while festive lights spectacularly illuminate the central shopping zone around Oxford and Regent streets.
+The lights are lovely but that sentiment is shared by many, so expect heavy crowds.
 Further east, Westfield Stratford City shopping mall by the Olympic Park throws a big party for the turning-on of its lights.

-More traditional Christmas music is to be heard at Trafalgar Square, which resonates with carols through much of December, sung alongside its giant spruce.
+More traditional Christmas music can be heard at Trafalgar Square, which resonates with carols through much of December, sung alongside its giant tree, an annual gift from Norway dating back to 1947 to thank the UK for help during the war.
 Hyde Park’s family-favourite Winter Wonderland features rides, a circus, ice sculptures, a market and the big man himself, Santa Claus.
 On New Year’s Eve, the riverbank by the London Eye erupts in a soul-stirring fireworks display.
 Buy a ticket if you want a spot with a good view.

 Everything must go!